 To restrict the search space to the set of feasible solutions, we propose to perform optimization within the support of the data distribution or the data manifold.
 Indeed, in practice, one usually has an extensive set of samples satisfying the necessary constraints even when the constraints are not given explicitly.
-For instance, the set of synthesizable molecules can be described by the distribution of natural products~\cite{baran2018natural, vorvsilak2020syba}.
+For instance, the set of synthesizable molecules can be described by the distribution of natural products \citep{baran2018natural, vorvsilak2020syba}.
 To learn the data distribution, we focus on using diffusion models, which recently demonstrated the state-of-the-art performance in image modeling \citep{ddpm, song2020score}, video generation \citep{ho2022imagen}, and 3D synthesis \citep{poole2022dreamfusion}.
-Moreover, \citet{pidstrigach2022score,debortoli2022convergence} theoretically demonstrated that diffusion models can learn the data distributed on a lower dimensional manifold embedded in the representation space, which is often the case of the feasibility constraints.
+Moreover, \citep{pidstrigach2022score,debortoli2022convergence} theoretically demonstrated that diffusion models can learn the data distributed on a lower dimensional manifold embedded in the representation space, which is often the case of the feasibility constraints.

 To constrain the optimization process to the data manifold, we reformulate the original optimization problem as a sampling problem from the product of two densities: i) a Boltzmann density with energy defined by the objective function and ii) the density of the data distribution.
-The former concentrates around the global minimizers in the limit of zero temperature ~\cite{hwang1980laplace,gelfand1991recursive}, while the latter removes the non-feasible solutions by yielding the zero target density outside the data manifold.
-Note that one can easily extend the product of experts with more objective functions when multi-objective optimization is considered.
-Our optimization framework consists of two stages: (i) a guided diffusion process acts as a warm-up stage to provide initialization of data samples on the manifold, and (ii) we ensure convergence to the target distribution via Markov Chain Monte Carlo (MCMC).
-We also theoretically prove that the first stage yields a distribution that concentrates on the feasible minimizers in the zero temperature limit.
+The former concentrates around the global minimizers in the limit of zero temperature \citep{hwang1980laplace,gelfand1991recursive}, while the latter removes the non-feasible solutions by yielding the zero target density outside the data manifold.
+Depending on whether the objective function is differentiable or non-differentiable, we propose two different sampling methods.
+When the objective function is differentiable, we propose a two-stage sampling strategy: (i) a guided diffusion process acts as a warm-up stage to provide initialization of data samples on the manifold, and (ii) we ensure convergence to the target distribution via Markov Chain Monte Carlo (MCMC).
+When the objective is non-differentiable, we propose an iterative importance sampling strategy using diffusion models to gradually improve the proposal distribution.